Catalyst Center on ESXi Deployment Guide

 Fully qualified domain name to be configured for the virtual appliance.
 Aside from hyphens, this name should not contain any special characters. |

 During a silent mode configuration of a Catalyst Center on ESXi virtual appliance, you can monitor the configuration process by viewing the progress.json file.
-Located in the same directory where the CC VA Launcher resides, this file provides the following information.
+You can find this file in the same directory as the CC VA Launcher.
+It gives you details about the configuration process.

 stage |